8 Reasons To Walk 30 Minutes Today

 What's more, walking controls high blood pressure, which is the cause of strokes.
 According to The Stroke Association, taking a brisk walk for 30 minutes every day reduces the risk of stroke by 27 percent.

-Go for a long walk daily to maintain a healthy heart and reduce your risk of developing cardiovascular diseases.
+Go for a long walk daily to maintain a healthy heart, reduce your risk of developing cardiovascular diseases, and boost your immune system.

 4. Feel balanced and relaxed

 Fight the urge for a chocolate bar or a glass of wine after a rough day by walking instead.

 Numerous studies show that walking is an excellent therapy for your sad or down moments.
 It's an exercise that gets you away, creating personal space from any crisis, whether it is work or family-related.

 Going for a walk gives you the same comfort benefits as eating a chocolate bar, but without the extra calories!